Reading time: ( words)

 *This fee is subject to change in keeping with conservation policies.

 Finding the right travel agent, or Destination Expert, can be difficult.
 Fortunately, there are tour operators that hold themselves to a high standard when it comes to the wellbeing of the archipelago and the world at large.
-Ask your Destination Expert if their company has strong environmental policies in place.
+Ask your Destination Expert if their company has strong sustainable tourism policies in place.

 Are they supporters of the National Park?
 Do they hire locals?
 Are they involved in conservation efforts? ¿Do they have a Carbon Neutral policy?
 How is your operator different from all the rest?
 Don‘t be shy!
 These questions are valid and show that you are serious about the wellbeing of the islands and the environment.
 Would you like to know more?
 Click here to find out about our products.